Free cookie consent management tool by TermsFeed Generator

 Systems Thinking Summary:

-Scale determines which check binds.
-At 500K DAU, Check 1 binds (can’t afford QUIC).
-At 5M DAU, Check 5 binds (can’t afford not to have QUIC).
+2. Scale determines which check binds.
+At 500K DAU, Check 1 (Economics) binds (can’t afford QUIC).
+At 5M DAU, Check 5 (Latency) binds (can’t afford not to have QUIC).

-The 3× ROI threshold is a Check 1 safety margin.
-Requiring 3× return ensures that even with cost overruns or revenue shortfalls, Check 1 (Economics) continues to pass.
+1. The 3x ROI threshold is a Check 1 (Economics) safety margin.
+Requiring 3x return ensures that even with cost overruns or revenue shortfalls, Check 1 (Economics) continues to pass.

 One-way doors are not single-variable optimizations.
 Every protocol migration, database sharding decision, and infrastructure investment creates a Check interaction matrix.
 Map the interactions before committing.

 The hidden danger: optimizing Check 5 (Latency) while ignoring Check 1 (Economics) at insufficient scale is how startups die mid-migration.
-They pass Check 5 beautifully—with a protocol that bankrupts them.
+They pass Check 5 (Latency) beautifully - with a protocol that bankrupts them.

 The Trade-Off Frontier: No Free Lunch

 Every architectural decision trades competing objectives.
 There’s no “best” solution - only Pareto optimal points where improving one metric requires degrading another.
-This is the physics of engineering.
+Every real system lives on this frontier.

 Definition: